AndiKleini/Training.HighViscosityFood/README.md

 Once upon a time Clare, who is a very experienced software developer, was hired to create a system for some food corner.
 The business was young and the budget was low.
 Consequently Clare developed some basic features into the system to enable the business and make selling food possible.
 This initial, basic version can be checked out on master branch.
 Customers were lucky and started their business.

+Here you can see how intuitive the code looks by assembling some food product:

 ```C#
         public Burger GetClassicBurger()
         {